Top 10 Parks and Nature Attractions in Greater Manchester

 It is our duty as a community to protect our environment and there are many things that we can do to contribute to this.
 For example, here at Redbank House we can:

 - Turn off electrical devices when they’re not in use

 - Be sufficient with printing

-Sometimes, we look outside and we see a miserable rainy day, just like today.
-However, for others, listening to the rain can be quite therapeutic and helps them to relax.
-It’s travelling in that type of weather which contributes to those Monday blues.
+Sometimes, we look outside and we see a miserable rainy day and think, “typical”.
+However for others, listening to the rain can be quite therapeutic and helps them to relax.

 On a brighter note, there’s so much that nature has to offer us in order to take in the natural goodness of our city.
 And the parks and nature attractions around Manchester help us to celebrate our lovely local sights of nature.